 - air intakes for the heating, ventilation, and/or air conditioning system (HVAC),

 - contaminated building materials and contents.

-The common practice in mould investigation is therefore to compare indoor airborne fungal populations and their concentration to those of outdoor samples.
-While this can work fairly well for culturable air samples if the moulds have been correctly identified to species, it may not work all the time for non-viable samples.
-This is particularly the case when the samples are dominated by spores reported as Aspergillus/Penicillium, unidentified spores, basidiospores, or ascospores.
+Since under normal conditions indoor mould spores originate from outdoors, the common practice in mould investigation is to compare indoor airborne fungal populations and their concentration to those of outdoor samples.
+While indoor/outdoor comparison can work fairly well for culturable air samples or non-viable samples with easy to identify fungal spores, it may not work all the time for non-viable air samples when the dominant spore types both indoors and outdoors are Aspergillus/Penicillium, unidentified spores, basidiospores, or ascospores.

 Spores of Aspergillus and Penicillium are rounded or slightly elongated, and smooth or ornamented depending on the species.
 Since these spores have no other distinguishing characteristics, laboratories usually lump them together as Aspergillus/Penicillium when they analyze air by direct microscopy (total spore counts).

-Labs usually do not indicate whether all the unidentified spores including unidentified ascospores and basidiospores belong to the same group or not.
-This means that trying to compare indoor/outdoor counts of these categories of spores could be erroneous since one could be comparing spores belonging to totally different genera.
+Unidentified spores including ascospores and basidiospores also present problems when it comes to indoor/outdoor comparison if these spores are in high concentrations both indoors and outdoors.
+Trying to compare indoor/outdoor samples for these categories of spores could be erroneous since one could be comparing spores belonging to totally different genera.

 - Brian G. Shelton, Kimberly H. Kirkland, W. Dana Flanders, and George K. Morris (2002).
 Profiles of Airborne Fungi in Buildings and Outdoor Environments in the United States.
 Appl Environ Microbiology; 68(4): 1743–1753

 - Smith, E. Grant (2000).
 Sampling and Identifying Allergenic Pollens and Molds, Blewstone Press, San Antonio, Texas.